Kelingking Beach Nusa Penida – Cliff Point & Hike In Bali

 The parking fee at Kelingking is 5k IDR (less than one Dollar) as of 2020.

-Kelingking cliff point is on the west side of Nusa Penida island.
+The Kelingking beach and cliff point is located on the west side of Nusa Penida island, near Bali.

 It’s accessible by car or scooter, and takes about a 1 hour drive to reach from the main docks and accommodation in northern Penida.